cbrnr/python-intro-short/07-Strings/07-Strings.md

 'HELLO!'
 ```

-The method call `x.upper()` basically calls a function `upper` and automatically gets `x` as its first argument.
-However, this special method call syntax makes it clear that `upper` is directly attached to a string object (`int` objects do not have an `upper` method for example).
+The method call `x.upper()` basically calls a function `upper` and automatically passes the string object `x` as its first argument.
+We could also use `str.upper(x)` instead.
+However, the special method call syntax makes it clear that `upper` is directly attached to a string object (`int` objects do not have an `upper` method for example).

 Bear in mind that all string methods return *new* strings, because existing strings are immutable.